SORMAS-Foundation/SORMAS-Project/docs/SORMAS2SORMAS.md

 Each instance receives a dedicated x509 certificate and private key pair which is used to encrypt all S2S communication.
-The certificate is signed by a common S2S CA. The certificate and private key are stored in a `pkcs12` keystore under the S2S id of the instance.
+The certificate is signed by a common S2S CA. The certificate and private key are stored in a `pkcs12` keystore under the S2S ID of the instance.
 See [here](https://github.com/hzi-braunschweig/S2S-Testbed/blob/main/docker/certs/sormas_a/generate-cert-a.sh) for an example of how to generate a keystore.

 #### Truststore